-It can be a hit and miss as with any colour identification app as there are different variables, the biggest one here is lighting, if you have a bright light such as the torch on your phone glaring on a lack surface it could interpret it as grey.
+It can be a hit and miss as with any colour identification app as there are different variables, the biggest one here is lighting, if you have a bright light such as the torch on your phone glaring on a black surface it could interpret it as grey.

 Still, a great feature to match colour of clothing together or to separate white and coloured clothing before the wash.